ShareRing/Shareledger/README.md

-# ShareLedger #
+# Shareledger #

-ShareLedger is a custom-designed distributed blockchain with [Tendermint](https://github.com/tendermint/tendermint) as a Byzantine-Fault Tolerant State Machine.
+Shareledger is a custom-designed distributed blockchain with [Tendermint](https://github.com/tendermint/tendermint) as a Byzantine-Fault Tolerant State Machine.
 ShareLedger provides essential building blocks for any rental/sharing services on top of it.

 ShareLedger currently ultilizes a dual-token mechanism, SharePay (SHRP) and ShareToken (SHR).
 The former provides a stable currency for any additional services running on top of ShareLedger while the latter acts as an ultility token.